 Take note that these costs vary from company to company.
 Always ensure that the variation isn’t so significant.

 The average cost usually falls at around $1,500 to $2,500.
-However, that depends on many factors such as complexity of the job, location, methods deployed, and so forth.
+However, that depends on many factors such as the complexity of the job, location, methods deployed, and so forth.
 When shopping around for a remediation company, ask for as many quotes as possible.
 From the quotes, make your analysis, go into details before making the ultimate selection.
 What’s important is to get the range since each company has a specific way of pricing their services.